stephane-torres-madetech/python-hangman/README.md

 while going through the tutorial I was wondering when and where the guessed_letters variable was going to be defined as I was passing it around a lot and wasn't quite sure what it was and how it was going to work.
 5. I thought it might have been a bit more complex, but given the work I was a part of with the Hard to Heat Homes project, I may have been a tad on the simple side.

+I also forgot to add a .gitignore on the first commit so now have lib/ bin/ include/ etc present!

 ## Playing the game

 Clone repo